-No one knows what's really going on around the school better than teachers.
-They know all of the disturbing stories that take place in the education system and they've witnessed insane parent-teacher interactions.
-The educators of Reddit have commiserated and decided to tell all of their sordid tales.
+No one knows what's really going on around a school better than the teachers.
+They know all the disturbing stories from the education system, and they've witnessed insane parent-teacher interactions.
+The educators of Reddit commiserated and decided to tell all their sordid tales.
 Who is doing what with whom?
 Which fellow instructors are cheating on their spouses with students?
-What kind of serious diseases will some students fake in order to get out of homework?
+What kind of serious issues will students fake to get out of homework?

-Around every corner of every hallway in middle school and high school there is a different rumor waiting to get its wings.
+Around every corner of every hallway in middle school and high school, there is a potential scandal waiting to get its wings.
 Most of these rumors are nothing more than hearsay, often the silly tale of some scorned freshman with a broken heart.
-There aren't many student rumors based in truth but every once in a while a juicy story comes along that actually has some real legs.
+There aren't many student rumors based in truth, but every once in a while, a juicy story comes along that has some real legs.

 Anything For The Team

-Roller Coasters Are One Sure Way To Induce Pregnancy
+Roller Coasters Are One Sure Way To Induce Delivery